thedev132/hcb/dev-docs/research/coolify/docker-swarm.md

-i gave us on this since Coolify has many bugs.
+I gave up on this since Coolify has many bugs.
 Docker swarm on Coolify is not Production ready...
 See `production.md` instead.

 # Coolify /w Docker Swarm